tam17aki/music-esprit-python/README.md

 -   **Mixin Classes for Feature Enhancement**: Optional features, such as Forward-Backward averaging, are added to concrete analyzers using **Mixin classes** (e.g., `ForwardBackwardMixin`).
 This allows for functionality to be added via composition, avoiding a rigid and deep inheritance tree.

--   **Structured Data Modeling**: Instead of passing around numerous individual variables, the project utilizes `dataclasses` and `TypedDicts` to create robust, type-safe data models.
-    -   `ExperimentConfig` and `SinusoidParameters` (`dataclasses`): These immutable objects represent the state of the simulation world and the signal's parameters, ensuring data integrity.
-    -   `AnalyzerParameters` (`TypedDict`): This defines a clear and type-safe structure for the dictionaries of hyperparameters returned by the analyzers' `.get_params()` method.
+-   **Structured Data Modeling**: Within the analyzer hierarchy, the `get_params()` method returns a `TypedDict` model (`AnalyzerParameters`) instead of a plain dictionary.
+This provides a clear, type-safe, and self-documenting structure for reporting the analyzers' hyperparameters.

 The complete architecture, including these mixin and composition relationships, is shown in the detailed class diagram below for those interested in the full implementation details.